 Pursuant to section 40.9.3.4(d) of the tariff, generator outages caused by forced transmission outages are considered exempt from the Resource Adequacy Availability Incentive Mechanism (RAAIM).
 The CAISO does not apply the same exemption for transmission-induced generation outages caused by planned transmission outages.
 The Board-approved policy adopting RAAIM was that "resource outages will be excluded from the availability incentive process if an outage is beyond the resource's control."
 The CAISO now acknowledges that this transmission-induced generation outages caused by planned and CAISO-approved transmission outages should also be considered RAAIM exempt.
-As a result, the CAISO intends to file a tariff amendment at FERC to clarify that the RAAIM exemption applies whether the transmission outage is planned or forced; either way the generation outage is outside the generator's control.
+The CAISO recognizes that the same comparable treatment should be extended to other types of outages that are exempt from RAAIM when forced but not when planned.
+As a result, the CAISO intends to file a tariff amendment at FERC to clarify that the RAAIM exemption for outages that relate to resource owner's administrative actions, causes outside the resource's control, or management of short-term use limitations applies whether the outage is planned or forced.